Professor Heather Jarman

 Heather’s main area of research interest is the needs of older patients in the Emergency Department, with funding from the Burdett Trust to investigate frailty assessment in frail major trauma patients (The FRAILT study).
 This has led to other work on trauma pathways for older patients.
 She is also Chief Investigator for the EDCO studies (a group of studies into low level carbon monoxide exposure in emergency departments) with funding from the Carbon Monoxide Research Trust.

-She is academic supervisor for clinicians undertaking the PGCert (Research) and MRes programme, and is clinical mentor to NIHR research fellows.
-Heather is an external PhD examiner.
+She is academic supervisor for clinicians undertaking the post-graduate research programmes, and is clinical mentor to NIHR research fellows.

 Heather manages a large research delivery team and is an experienced principal investigator in both interventional and observational studies, including drug trials (CTIMPs).
-She is the South London Clinical Research Network lead for Trauma and Emergency Care and has led the set-up and delivery of over 30 research studies at St George’s.
+She is the South London Regional Research Delivery Network lead for Trauma and Emergency Care and has led the set-up and delivery of over 40 research studies at St George’s.

 Grants